Don’t let pain keep you from the things you enjoy

 Our pain specialists utilize extensive specialized training and state-of-the-art techniques to pinpoint and treat the physical source of your chronic pain.
 We work to identify underlying issues that, if left untreated, may be interfering with your ability to find relief.

 We begin by reviewing your medical history and evaluating your physical and neurological condition to pinpoint the source of your pain.
-We’ll ask question such as when the pain started, how has the pain changed (intensity, duration), what relieves or aggravates your pain, and whether you experience any associated symptoms like nausea or fatigue.
-If you keep a pain dairy, this information will be extremely valuable.
+We’ll ask questions such as when the pain started, how has the pain changed (intensity, duration), what relieves or aggravates your pain, and whether you experience any associated symptoms like nausea or fatigue.
+If you keep a pain diary, this information will be extremely valuable.

 Once we understand the source of your pain, we can recommend a treatment plan.
 As pain specialists, we provide minimally invasive pain treatment services such as: